Price Earnings Growth (PEG) Ratio Calculator and Formula.

 Mining for Bitcoin and other advanced coins requires high levels of computing power, beyond the capabilities of current CPUs.
 However GPUs or Graphical Processing Units (Simply Graphics Cards) are very powerful and the growth in their computing power has been phenomenal.
 NVIDIA is the market leader in graphics cards and the demand for its graphics cards have been very high, in fact high is an understatement.

 NVIDIA graphics cards have been found selling for a markup of at least 2-3 times.
 No wonder all growth estimates of NVIDIA 1 year ago were lower and the stock undervalued.

 Intel on the other hand despite having low P/E and PEG has not seen any growth in demand for its computer chips thus the poor performance.
 So while you are looking for a low PEG ratio, take a look at the potential growth story behind it in order to get a good enough estimate to value the company accurately.
 At the end, PEG like all valuations will have some error but unlike other valuations, if your story is strong, strong returns is but a matter of waiting irrespective of the accuracy of the growth numbers.

-PEG is a pretty nifty metric to determine valuation in high growth companies but as its strength suggests it must be applied to high growth companies only.
+The PEG Calculator is a pretty nifty tool to determine valuation in high growth companies but as its strength suggests it must be applied to high growth companies only.
 Application of PEG to low growth companies will lead to distorted results.
 However, a single ratio is not enough to make an investment decision.

 Company management calls which happen during results and whose transcripts are available are also good places to source growth estimates.
 Usually managers will offer some predictions of growth in these calls and one must discount them by at least 20-30% to arrive at the actual expected growth.
 However their numbers will be closer to the real numbers as possible and simply calculate PEG, compare with others and make an appropriate investment decision in consensus with other ratios and valuation metrics.